 - Causes.
 Watering too often, slow draining soils or pots without drainage holes in the base.

-All herbs suffer when there is too much moisture around the roots but Mediterranean herbs in particular (lavender, rosemary, sage, thyme and oregano) are adapted to growing in dry sandy soils which drain very quickly and hold less moisture which leaves them more vulnerable to root rot.
+All herbs suffer when there is too much moisture around the roots but our Mediterranean herbs in particular (lavender, rosemary, sage, thyme and oregano) are adapted to growing in dry sandy soils which drain very quickly and hold less moisture which leaves them more vulnerable to root rot.

 (Read my article, how often to water herbs).